 Your next stop after leaving Khamlia is to take in the expansive beauty of the golden dunes.
 Which close to the Algerian border.
 You will go to the home of a nomadic family who is dedicated to taking care of herds of cattle, goats, and camels; While savouring a delicious cup of tea you will get to know family members and learn about their way of life.

 Then you will get the chance, to travel to a location made of black volcanic rocks.
 You proceed, and where the sandy scenery next to a lake will astound us (only in spring).
 After lunch, we’ll head back to the hotel to unwind.
 Local skilled in 4×4 driving and familiar with all the locations are the ones who will be in charge of this trip.

 Camel Ride In Morocco

 If you’d rather not scale the highest dunes, you may also see the sunset in the vicinity of the camel “parking.”
-Depending on the trip package, you will either head back to the town after taking in this stroll and the desert sunset show or stay the night in a desert tent.
-Locals, who are skilled at leading camel caravans and connoisseurs from all across the desert, will be relied on to conduct this activity.
+Depending on the trip package, you will either head back to the town, after taking in this stroll and the desert sunset show or stay the night in a desert tent.
+Locals, who are skilled at leading camel caravans, and connoisseurs from all across the desert.
+It will be relied on to conduct this activity.